 It is with huge sadness that we have to inform everyone of the passing of Noggin our charity’s mascot.
 He had to be put to sleep just before Christmas due to an inoperable tumor.

 His Grandad was a search and rescue dog in Sweden.

-One of the most frequent questions we get asked about Noggin is what breed is he?
+One of the most frequent questions we got asked about Noggin was what breed was he?
 He is a Swedish Vallhund.
 Here’s a bit of history if you’re interested.

 The Swedish Vallhund breed can be traced back at least 1,000 Years.
 It is known in Sweden as Vastgotas-pets, meaning a small spitz of the West goths, an area in the middle of Sweden.

 The breed nearly became extinct in the early 1940′s.
 Luckily, because of the work of two enthusiasts’, Count Björn von Rosen and Karl Gustave Zetterstén, the breed was saved for us to enjoy today.
 This breed is long-lived, healthy, strong, and is still able to do the job it was bred for, herding cattle.
 They make extremely good pets and companions, are very loyal and like nothing better than to be with you or please you and to this end are great little working dogs.
 They learn tasks very quickly and are very responsive.